thorwebdev/thor-bio-gastbyjs-blog/src/pages/blog/2020-02-06-type-safe-payments-with-nextjs-and-typescript.md

 export default cors(webhookHandler as any);
 ```

-This, however, means that now anyone can post requests to our API route.
-To make sure that a webhook event was sent by Stripe, not by a malicious third party, we need to [verify the webhook event signature](https://stripe.com/docs/webhooks/signatures#verify-official-libraries):
+This, however, means that now anyone can post requests to your API route.
+To make sure that a webhook event was sent by Stripe, not by a malicious third party, you need to [verify the webhook event signature](https://stripe.com/docs/webhooks/signatures#verify-official-libraries):

 ```ts
 // Partial of ./pages/api/webhooks/index.ts